WikiBilim: Kazakh Wikipedia

-The Kazakh Wikipedia was the first project of the WikiBilim Public Fund, which kicked off in June 2011.
-The purpose of the project was to improve the quality as well as the amount of the material, and to increase the number of active users in the Kazakh Wikipedia.
-The intention was also to create an intellectual community, where members could share with their knowledge in Kazakh language, and, eventually, turn the community into an everyday hobby.
-The supporters of the project were the Samruk-Kazyna Welfare Fund, which provided 100 laptops for the most active 100 users, and Nokia Corporation which supported the Вики-Бәйге contest, where the forty best users in the Kazakh Wikipedia received Nokia phones.
-The Ministry of Information and Communication of Kazakhstan Republic helped in organization of events.
-The Kazakh National Encyclopedia provided its electronic version of their material.
-International IT University provided its volunteer students for working with material within the Kazakh Wikipedia.
+The Kazakh Wikipedia was the first project of the WikiBilim Public Fund, which was launched in June 2011.
+The purpose of the project was to improve the quality and quantity of the material, and to increase the number of active users on the Kazakh Wikipedia.
+The intention was also to create an intellectual community, where members could share their knowledge in the Kazakh language and, eventually, turn the community into an everyday hobby.
+The supporters of the project were the Samruk-Kazyna Welfare Fund, which provided 100 laptops for the 100 most active users, and Nokia Corporation, which supported the Вики-Бәйге contest, in which the forty best users on the Kazakh Wikipedia received Nokia phones.
+The Ministry of Information and Communication of the Republic of Kazakhstan helped with the organisation of events.
+The Kazakh National Encyclopedia provided its electronic version of its material.
+The International IT University provided its volunteer students to work on material for the Kazakh Wikipedia.

 Creative Commons Kazakhstan

-Creative Commons standards adaption in Kazakhstan.
-This project targets open information share, where people can have a field for easily and effectively share information and knowledge.
+Adaptation of Creative Commons standards in Kazakhstan.
+This project targets open information sharing, providing a platform for people to easily and effectively share information and knowledge.

 Open Library of Kazakhstan (www.kitap.kz)

-On 17 September 2012 WikiBilim Foundation presented Open Library of Kazakhstan, www.kitap.kz published under Creative Commons BY-NC-ND license.
-Library contains more than 3500 books, 100 audiobooks and 200 audio files.
+On 17 September 2012, the WikiBilim Foundation presented the Open Library of Kazakhstan, www.kitap.kz, published under a Creative Commons BY-NC-ND licence.
+The library contains more than 3,500 books, 100 audiobooks, and 200 audio files.

-Google translate and Kazakh language
+Google Translate and the Kazakh language

-In 2014, "Wiki Bilim" public foundation implemented the project "Google Translate + Kazakh" on the inclusion of the Kazakh language in the global system of Google.
+In 2014, the WikiBilim Public Foundation implemented the 'Google Translate + Kazakh' project to include the Kazakh language in Google's global system.